MicrosoftDocs/power-automate-docs/articles/create-cloud-flow-from-description.md

     :::image type="content" source="media/easy-flow/describe-it-main.png" alt-text="Screenshot of the Describe it to design it (preview) tile.":::

    A screen opens where you can enter a description of what you want to automate.
 You'll also get an example you can use for inspiration and try it out right away.
+As an alternate, you can also go to **Home** and start describing your requirement.
+More information: [Create a flow using Copilot](get-started-with-copilot.md)

 1. For this example, enter **Every time someone responds to a Microsoft Forms survey, post a message to Teams and send an email**.